mahiki/desertislandutils/todo/poetry-build-github-actions.md

 ----------
-TODO: automate CI build task on push to dev, merge to main.
+DONE: automate CI build task on push to dev, merge to main.

 Github actions has pypi publisher and build templates, but dont use poetry.
 The CI template should install poetry, build, and publish to pypi as usual.